 Chokeholds, strangleholds, and the use of the carotid restraint are NOT authorized per SMPD Lexipol Policy 300.3.4.

 De-escalation tactics are thoroughly trained in the basic police academy and throughout field training.
 It is a key component in regular, real-time scenario training throughout the career of our officers.
-De-escalation is incorporated in SMPD Lexipol policies: Use of Force (300), Taser Deployment (309), and Mental Health Crisis Response (418).
+De-escalation is incorporated in SMPD Lexipol policies: Force Response (300), Taser Deployment (309), and Mental Health Crisis Response (418).
 It is also the centerpiece of a supplemental 40-hour training all our officers receive in crisis intervention.

 Require Warning Before Shooting